torsten-mikkola/torsten-mikkola/README.md

 ### Projects

 - **Fishing Report**

-  *Website designed for fly fishermen in Idaho to easily access information about local rivers, reccommending the best ones based on condition and hatch.
+  *Website designed for fly fishermen in Idaho to easily access information about local rivers, reccommending the best ones based on condition and hatch.*

+---

 ### Contact Me
 - [LinkedIn](https://www.linkedin.com/in/torsten-mikkola-651588366/)